Betrayal Trauma Recovery Group Is The First Empowering Step To Safety

 Sarah: I’ve been conducting groups for betrayal trauma survivors for years and I’m constantly looking for ways to make the experience better.
 One thing I look at is: how can I remove the obstacles to the support that women need.
 To me, two of the biggest obstacles are cost and commitment.
 Regarding the commitment part of it, if a woman feels like she must commit to being the same place at the same time every week, it seems overwhelming.

 So I started brainstorming about how do we solve that.
 What can we do to eliminate the anxiety that comes with overwhelming feelings of being stuck.
-The idea of membership came to me – like a gym membership, and BTR Club sprang from there.
+The idea of membership came to me – like a gym membership, and BTR Group sprang from there.

 How Can An APSATS Coach Help You Deal With Your Husband’s Narcissistic Traits?

 Sarah: One of my clients recently told me that she always feels really grounded at the end of a session with me.
 That my ability to know exactly what she needs to hear and have the tools to meet her needs and help her feel stronger and more stable.
 My curiosity and deep empathy enables me to really see my clients.
 What they’re currently going through, and then connect that with the tools they will need and empower them to effect change in their situation.
 Even if that’s only how they feel in the middle of what they’re going through.